oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

     * Merge packages per Section 5.2.
 * JADN Concrete Schema Generator
     * Generate a schema in a format-specific language per serialization rules in Section 4.x.
-    JADN validator and format-specific validator should agree on all good and bad data instances.

 -------